The most common HPV misconceptions

-HPV, or human papillomavirus, is one of the UK’s most common STIs.
+HPV, or human papillomavirus, is a very common virus.
 While in many cases it comes with no symptoms and will go away all on its own, in others it can cause genital warts or even cancer.

 It’s not something to be ignored.